Enselic/rust/tracking-issue-compiler.md

-# Tracking Issue for XXX
+# Tracking Issue for externally implementable item `on_broken_pipe() -> std::io::OnBrokenPipe`

+TODO: Don't depend on eii feature also.

 <!--
 NOTE: For library features, please use the "Library Tracking Issue" template instead.